Join us for an adventure in flavor!

 Ful Medames (or foul mudammas) came into my life while leading group tours to Egypt around 2005.
 It’s one of the most popular dishes in the morning, along with their beloved Aish Baladi bread.

-Imagine savoring a warm, creamy spoonful of creamed fava beans adorned with vibrant toppings like fresh parsley and diced tomatoes, all paired with a side of warm bread.
+Imagine eating a warm, creamy spoonful of creamed fava beans with toppings like fresh parsley and diced tomatoes, all paired with a side of warm bread.
 Perfect meal to carry you through the busy morning ahead.

 Dips are great for entertaining and get togethers.
 And if you serve some novel dip which isn’t served at every other gathering, it can be the star of your party.